rdamazio/efis-editor/README.md

 ## Cloud synchronization

-Optionally, you may connect the web app to Google Drive™ to both safekeep your files automatically, and to be able to use this app across multiple devices (if you connect the app to Drive on each of them).
+Optionally, you may connect the web app to Google Drive to both safekeep your files automatically, and to be able to use this app across multiple devices (if you connect the app to Drive on each of them).
 This works by synchronizing the file storage described above to Google Drive.